rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 	cd into /root/binaries/kbs_script folder

 	Update kbs.conf with the following
-  - Enterprise system IP address where CMS/AAS/KBS services are deployed
+  - Enterprise system IP address where CMS, AAS and KBS services are deployed
   - Port of CMS, AAS and KBS services deployed on enterprise system
   - AAS admin and Enterprise admin credentials